 ARTICLE I. GENERAL.

 Section 1.
 Name; Office: The name of the corporation is CitySide Lofts Condominium Association, Inc. (the “Corporation”).
-The principal office of the Corporation is or such other location or locations as may be selected by the Board.
+The principal office of the Corporation is DS Property Management, Inc., 12505 W Chinden Blvd, Suite N, Boise, Idaho 83713 or such other location or locations as may be selected by the Board.

 Section 2.
 Applicability of Bylaws: The provisions of these Bylaws are applicable to the Project as designated as such in the Condominium Declaration and Covenants, Conditions and Restrictions for the CitySide Lofts Condominiums, recorded in the office of the Recorder of the County of Ada, State of Idaho (the “Declaration”).

 Section 3.
 Application: All present and future owners, mortgagees, lessees and occupants of units and their employees, and any other persons who may use the facilities of the property in any manner are subject to these Bylaws and the Declaration.
-The acceptance of a deed or conveyance or the entering into of a lease or the act of occupancy of a unit shall constitute an agreement that these Bylaws, the Rules and regulations made in accordance therewith and the provisions of the Declaration, as they may be amended from time to time, are accepted, ratified and will be complied with.
+The acceptance of a deed or conveyance or the entering into of a lease or the act of occupancy of a unit shall constitute an agreement that these Bylaws, the Rules and Regulations made in accordance therewith and the provisions of the Declaration, as they may be amended from time to time, are accepted, ratified and will be complied with.

 Section 4.
 Administration: The Corporation shall have the responsibility of administering the Project (as defined in the Declaration), including, without limitation, the Common Area, approving the annual budget, establishing and collecting all Assessments, and may arrange for the management of the same.
-Except as otherwise provided, decisions and resolutions of the Corporation shall require an affirmative vote of the majority of the Members present at an annual or special meeting of the Corporation at which a quorum is present.
+Except as otherwise provided, decisions and resolutions of the Corporation shall require an affirmative vote of the majority of the Members present at an Annual or Special Meeting of the Corporation at which a Quorum is present.

 Article II.
 BOARD OF DIRECTORS.

 Section 1.
 Number and Qualification: The Board of Directors (hereinafter the “Board”) shall initially be composed of three (3) persons.
+Directors must be an owner or co-owner of a Unit.
+Co-owners of a Unit may not simultaneously serve as directors.
 The number of Directors serving on the Board may be increased or decreased from time to time by the affirmative vote of sixty percent (60%) of the total voting power of the Corporation’s Members; but in no event shall less that three (3) persons serve on the Corporation’s Board.
-Directors need not be members of the Corporation.
 Directors shall not receive any salary or other compensation for their services as Directors; provided, however, that nothing herein contained shall be construed to preclude any Director from serving the Corporation in some other capacity and receiving compensation therefor.
+Directors must provide all information and documentation required by the Corporate Transparency Act, 31 U.S.C.
+5336, as may be amended or renumbered, to qualify to serve as a director.
+Any failure or refusal to provide the required information or supporting documentation may result in the immediate disqualification of an owner to serve as a director of the Association, and immediate removal of any director from the Board of Directors, if necessary.

 Section 2.
 Powers and Duties: The Board shall have the powers and duties necessary for administration of the affairs of the Corporation, as more fully set forth in the Declaration, and may do all such acts and things as are not by law or by the Declaration or by these Bylaws directed to be exercised exclusively by the Owners.
 Such powers and duties of the Board shall include, but shall not be limited to the following: